30 January 2022

 Night at the Manor

-Later that day, I learned some mad tales about the history of the place, and some things finally made a lot of sense.
-Nightmares such as these mirror the fears that plague me in various of life's aspects—fears of both possessing and losing, reminiscent of the life I led before being here.
-I spent so many years spending life overcompensating for so many of those fears – stayed in my comfort zone, settled in for jobs I half-loved, for the fear of ending up in some difficult place.
-While I harbored dreams within, I never took action, paralyzed by the fear of failling.
-Regrettably, the nightmare I found myself trapped in was a result of my own making.
-I consciously chose to confine myself within its walls.
-Deep down, we often recognize the need to wake up and face reality, yet we opt to remain in a state of slumber.
-We make a deliberate choice to avoid taking risks, fearing the potential consequences that might follow.
-So we unnecessarily got stuck, in a life that was not so terrible but not so great at the same time.
-But waking up to reality, no matter how uncertain, more often than not, is the much better option, don't youthink?
+Nightmares such as these often happen to me rarely, but do so when some fears become too apparent.
+In this case, I think it's the fear of both possessing and losing of the life I led before being here.
+I spent so many years spending life overcompensating – stayed in my comfort zone, settled in for jobs I half-loved, for the fear of ending up in some difficult place.
+While I harbored dreams within, I never took action, paralyzed by the fear of failing.
+I consciously chose to confine myself within safe spaces, all this time while I recognize the need to wake up and face reality.
+Made a deliberate choice to avoid taking risks, fearing the potential consequences that might follow, unnecessarily got stuck, in a life that was not so terrible but not so great at the same time.
+But waking up to reality, no matter how uncertain, more often than not, is the much better option, after all.